-Director of MENA Department at CASE, Center for Social and Economic Research.
+Director of the Middle East and North Africa Department.
+Center for Social and Economic Research, Poland

 The ongoing COVID-19 pandemic, what with the lockdowns and travel bans, has manifested in no uncertain terms the significance of digitalisation processes.
 While the digital transformation of economies has been recognised as one of the cornerstones of sustainable development for some time now, it was only last year when its importance for day-to-day functioning of societies became quite so obvious.
 In the southern neighbourhood region, in many ways this has been a painful lesson to learn.